GLaDOS: Relationship to other characters

 G. Christopher Williams also discussed the relationship between Wheatley and GLaDOS.
-His initial impression was that Wheatley, being an "utter moron" and attached to GLaDOS, was a political critique of the Presidency of George W. Bush.
-Namely, he thought that it would "be a way of paralleling the mythos surrounding the origins of the Bush-Cheney White House as an opportunity for the Republicans to regain control of the White House through a less intellectually apt figurehead and to thus control their domain through this weaker authority figure"; however, as he progressed, he saw nothing more to suggest that this was the intent.
-He added that the thought of this concept helped make him realize how Portal 2 "presents a fundamental conundrum that does exist surrounding competency and power".
-In contrast to this, he wrote that "an extremely smart leader can be about the most oppressive force in an organization has already been provided in abundance for anyone who has played the first Portal" and that "GLaDOS's "leadership" is the very definition of sadistic fascism".
-He also discussed the "lack of choice" for Chell, who is required to reinstate GLaDOS into her position to escape.
+His initial impression was that Wheatley, being an "utter moron" and attached to GLaDOS, was a political critique of the Presidency of George W. Bush, namely the discussion surrounding the origins of how he gained the office; however, as he progressed, he saw nothing more to suggest that this was the intent.
+Although he said that the thought of this concept helped make him realize how Portal 2 presents a fundamental issue involving the dynamic between competency and power.
+In contrast to this, he wrote that the first Portal abundantly displayed that a leader of high intelligence can be the most oppressive force in an organization, and that GLaDOS's "leadership" perfectly parallels sadistic fascism.
+He also discussed the lack of choice for Chell, who is required to reinstate GLaDOS into her position to escape.
 He wrote that this lack of choice "manages to effectively maintain its position on the relationship between the everyman and systems of power".

 Williams also discussed the relationship between Caroline, the form she held before she became GLaDOS, and Cave Johnson.
-He wrote that the relationship of Caroline and Johnson fulfilled the "adage that "behind every good man is a good woman", since he depends on Caroline to fulfill the role of executing his directives as well as providing comfort and support for the man in charge, himself".
-He added that "while Johnson warns his listeners jokingly that 'pretty as a postcard' Caroline is off limits because 'She's married.
-To Science,' he may as well be simply warning off potential suitors for personal reasons" and wrote that "he is the "science" that she has married herself to".
+He wrote that the relationship of Caroline and Johnson paralleled the saying that "behind every good man is a good woman", due to his dependency on Caroline in order to execute his plans as well as to provide support for the man, himself.
+He also added that while Cave Johnson jokingly tells his listeners that 'pretty as a postcard' Caroline is off limits because 'She's married.
+To Science,' he's essentially preventing possible competition.
+"He is the "science" that she has married herself to".